 Hiking and Birding Tours

 Like stargazing, only approved vendors are permitted to operate hiking and birding tours at the summit area.
-Currently, the companies are Aloha Nui Loa Tours, Inc., Explore Maui Nature, Backroads, and Holo Holo Tours.
+Currently, the companies are Aloha Nui Loa Tours, Inc., Explore Maui Nature, Holo Holo Tours, and this Maui hiking tour by Humble Tours.

 If you don’t want to wake up at 3 a.m. and self-drive to the top of Haleakalā for sunrise, you can jump on a tour.
 You’ll still get picked up early, but at least you won’t have to drive.
 Tours often include stops in other areas, such as Makawao, Kula, or another area surrounding Haleakalā.
 Roberts Hawai‘i and the Haleakala Sunrise tour are safe bets for a reliable, professional tour experience.

 Another popular way to experience the summit area of Haleakalā is a bike tour down its slopes.
 Tour companies shuttle bikers to the top of the Haleakalā Highway, then send them off back down on a bike.
 Specifics of each tour vary slightly – some keep you together as a group, for example, and some let you ride at your own pace – so consider what’s best for your ability level.
 Also, some tours combine a sunrise viewing with the bike tour, so again, be sure to consider your preferences.